NoahMaizels/social-reposter/README.md

-Simple program for reposting Twitter posts to Telegram chats.
-You to set up your own Telegram bot, add it to a Telegram chat and get the chat_id.
+Simple program for reposting Twitter posts to a list of Telegram target chats, and optionally forwarding from those target chats to a second list target chats (for example, sending first to several announcement channels, and then forwarding to several group chats).
+To set up your own Telegram bot, add it to a Telegram chat and get the chat_id.
 Add all necessary env variables in a .env file or otherwise.
 It gets all recent (the last 20) tweets and saves in local memory.

 # Environment variables